 Other nick-names included 'Rivonia', 'Lil's Place' or simply 'the farm'.

-We've had light lunches there, and although service is slow, we've never been disappointed with both the quality on offer, or the price we've paid!
+We've had light lunches there, and although service can be slow, we've never been disappointed with the quantity, the quality or the price!

 Although using violence against the State had been discussed years before, the African National Congress (ANC) had repeatedly attempted to bring about a peaceful end to apartheid.

 This view was challenged in 1960 when 69 protesters were killed by the South African police in Sharpeville on 21st March, and a few days later on 30th March, 1960, when the State of Emergency was declared, and both the ANC and the Pan Africanist Congress (PAC) were banned